unjs/h3/MIGRATION.md

 **Behavior changes:**

-- Body utils won' throw an error if incoming request has no body (or is a `GET` method) but instead return `undefined`
+- Body utils won't throw an error if the incoming request has no body (or is a `GET` method for example) but instead, returns `undefined`
 - `readJSONBody` does not use [unjs/destr](https://destr.unjs.io) anymore.
 You should always filter and sanitize data coming from user to avoid [prototype-poisoning](https://medium.com/intrinsic-blog/javascript-prototype-poisoning-vulnerabilities-in-the-wild-7bc15347c96)

 ## Router

-h3 migrated to a much faster rewrite of route matching engine [unjs/rou3](https://rou3.unjs.io/).
+h3 migrated to a brand new route-matching engine [unjs/rou3](https://rou3.unjs.io/).

-You might experience slight behavior changes which should be more intuitive.
+You might experience slight (and more intuitive) behavior changes for matching patterns.

 - `router.use(path, handler)` is deprecated.
 Use `router.all(path, handler)` instead.
-- `router.add(path, method: Method | Method[]` signature is changed to `router.add(method: Method, path)` (**important!**)
+- `router.add(path, method: Method | Method[]` signature is changed to `router.add(method: Method, path)` (**important**)
 - `app.resolve` and `handler.__resolve` signature changed from `(path)` to `(method, path)`.

 ## Cookie and Headers

-Most of the internals migrated to leverage standard web [`Headers`](https://developer.mozilla.org/en-US/docs/Web/API/Headers) and the Node.js adapter uses a lightweight proxy to translate Node.js incoming and outgoing headers to a Headers interface.
+h3 migrated to leverage standard web [`Headers`](https://developer.mozilla.org/en-US/docs/Web/API/Headers) for all utils.

 Header values are always a plain `string` now (no `null` or `undefined` or `number` or `string[]`).

-For the [`Set-Cookie`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie) header, you can use [`.getSetCookie`](https://developer.mozilla.org/en-US/docs/Web/API/Headers/getSetCookie) that always returns a string array.
+For the [`Set-Cookie`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie) header, you can use [`headers.getSetCookie`](https://developer.mozilla.org/en-US/docs/Web/API/Headers/getSetCookie) that always returns a string array.

-### Other deprecatons
+### Other deprecations

 h3 v2 deprecated some legacy and aliased utilities.